Taifoorr/image_captioning_generator/README.md

-# Image Captioning using Deep Learning
+# Image Captioning using Deep Learning and computer vision

 This project implements an image captioning system using a combination of CNN (VGG16) and LSTM networks.
 The model can generate natural language descriptions for input images.